CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 DORA Metrics

-Delivery performance metrics: deployment frequency, lead time, change failure rate, and time to restore service.
+Delivery performance metrics: deployment frequency, lead time, change failure rate, time to restore service.

 Found this useful?
 Share this guide: